Our 10-point evaluation checklist helps you choose health supplements that are effective and safe. Use it to get the best results for your money.

-You want to know why a particular ingredient is in a supplement.
+Know why a particular ingredient is in a supplement.

-You want to know whether it has been clinically proven to support health.
+Know whether it has been clinically proven to support health.

-Occasionally you will find a supplement containing a patented ingredient with clinical studies to support its claim of effectiveness.
+Occasionally, you will find a supplement containing a patented ingredient with clinical studies to support its claim of effectiveness.

-5. Beware of Most Private Label Supplements
+5. Beware of Private Label Health Supplements